Jáchymov: 16th–17th centuries

 In 1512, silver was found in the area.
 The village of Jáchymov was founded by Steffan Schlick in 1516 under its German name Joachimsthal.
 The silver caused the population to grow rapidly, and made the Counts of Schlick, whose possessions included the town, one of the richest families in Bohemia.
 In 1528, Ferdinand I seized the right of mining, and the Schlick family lost their profitable business.

 Since 1520, the Schlicks had silver coins minted, which were called Joachimsthalers.
 They became known in German as Thaler and as tolar in Czech, which via the Dutch daalder or daler is the etymological origin of the currency name "dollar".

 The fame of Jáchymov for its ore mining and smelting works attracted the scientific attention of the doctor Georg Bauer (better known by the Latin form of his name, Georgius Agricola) in the late 1527–1531, who based his pioneering metallurgical studies on his observations made here.

-In 1534, Jáchymov was the second most populous town in the Kingdom of Bohemia with about 20,000 people.
+In 1534, Jáchymov was the second most populous town in the Kingdom of Bohemia with about 20,000 people, behind Prague.

 In 1523, the Protestant Reformation began.
 In the Schmalkaldic War (1546–1547) Jáchymov was occupied for a time by Saxon troops.
 When in 1621 the Counter-Reformation and re-Catholicisation took effect in the town, many Lutheran citizens and people from the mountains migrated to nearby Saxon White Serbia.
+The war, plus the lack of pumps needed to remove water from the deep mines, made it unable to compete with cheap Spanish silver from the Spanish American colonies.